-- Member default losses resulting in uncovered credit losses or liquidity shortfalls; - Non-default losses that threaten LCH's solvency, arising from general business risks, custody and investment risks, and - Uncovered liquidity shortfall associated to these risks.
+- Member default losses resulting in uncovered credit losses or - Potential and actual liquidity shortfalls - Non Clearing member default losses or events that threaten LCH SA's solvency or ability to provide critical service to its clearing members (for example general business risks, custody and investment risks)

 The Plans have been created with the objective of either continuity of critical services (Recovery Plan) or maintaining stability in financial markets by avoiding a disorderly failure of a CCP (Wind Down Plan).
-These objectives continue to be achieved by the comprehensive set of recovery tools available to LCH and the relevant wind down procedural steps and associated ring-fenced capital required to enable execution of the Wind Down Plan.
+These objectives continue to be achieved by the comprehensive set of recovery tools available to LCH SA and the relevant wind down procedural steps and associated ring-fenced capital required to enable execution of the Wind Down Plan.

-Reviews of both the Recovery and Wind Down Plans take place at least annually and where appropriate are aligned to existing annual market exercise regimes (e.g. annual firedrills) in order to simulate the implications of executing the Recovery and/or Wind Down Plans to ensure they remain relevant.
-Additionally, where the underlying business model of LCH is amended, the change framework in place ensures the implication of the change to the business model is considered with reference to the Recovery and Wind Down Plans and the necessary updates made.
+Reviews of both the Recovery and Wind Down Plans take place at least annually.
+Where the underlying business model of LCH SA is amended, the change framework in place ensures the implication of the change to the business model is considered with reference to the Recovery and Wind Down Plans and the necessary updates made.
+The LCH SA Board approves the Recovery and Wind Down Plans and is the final governance authority for the updates to the Plans